 You will receive further information with the confirmation email from Kita|Concept shortly before the start of the vacationcare.

-TU Dortmund University is obligated to report an amount of approximately 290 euros to the State Office for Salaries and Benefits for each week of vacation care for your child.
+TU Dortmund University is obligated to report an amount of approximately 580 euros to the State Office for Salaries and Benefits for both weeks of vacation care for your child.
 This amount will be noted on your pay slip (imputed income) and added to your gross salary and taxed.

-For example, booking three weeks of summer vacation would increase your gross taxable wage by 870 euros per year.
+For example, booking two weeks of autmn vacation would increase your gross taxable wage by 580 euros per year.
+The amount of the first week, will be less, as we can only offer 4 days of childcare insteadt of five days.

 Depending on the number of bookings, the amount may be less.